mkarneim/pojobuilder/README.md

 PojoBuilder *binaries* are available for download at [Sonatype OSS Maven Repository] and [Maven Central].

-If you don't use any build automation tool that supports maven repos, you might want to download the "pojobuilder-*-jar-with-dependencies.jar" to get PojoBuilder complete with all dependent libraries included.
+If you don't use any build automation tool that supports maven repos, you might want to download the `pojobuilder-*-jar-with-dependencies.jar` to get PojoBuilder complete with all dependent libraries included.

 Dependencies
 ------------
 PojoBuilder is a pure code generator.
 It does not add any runtime dependencies to your project.

-However, PojoBuilder adds the following *compile-time* dependencies to your project:
+However, PojoBuilder adds the following *compile-time* dependency to your project:

-* [Java] 6
 * [JavaWriter] 2.5.0

 How To Use
 ----------

-The PojoBuilder Generator uses an annotation processor to generate pojo builders for you.
+The PojoBuilder generator uses an annotation processor to generate pojo builders for you.
 You have the following options to trigger the code generation:

 * by [annotating a pojo's constructor](#annotating-a-constructor)